 Alex Morgan, who already garnered a lot of attention before the World Cup, ought to see her public profile soar as well.

-Morgan had 4.5 million followers across social media sites Twitter, Facebook and Instagram before Sunday’s big game, according to Sporting News, and could be considered the wealthiest soccer star in the country right now.
+Morgan had 4.5 million followers across social media sites Twitter, Facebook and Instagram before Sunday’s big game and could be considered the wealthiest soccer star in the country right now.

 Her numerous sponsorship deals include the likes of Nike, Coca-Cola and McDonald’s and amount to more than any other soccer player in the U.S., including male stars like Landon Donavan and Tim Howard.
 She’s even ahead of international stars like Argentina’s Lionel Messi and David Beckham of England.